 Any particular topic(s) that you would like to discuss… this is your session!
 If there are additional topics or care services that you would like provided we will focus on these areas.
 This session can solely be used for lactation services if preferred.

-Duration: 2 hours (additional hours or sessions available for purchase)
+Duration: 2 hours (additional time/hours or sessions available for purchase)

-Includes 2 weeks of follow-up via text/phone.
+Includes 2 weeks of follow-up via text.
 We will communicate frequently to make sure the plan that we create together is rendering the results that align with your breastfeeding goal.

 Lactation Phone Consultations